 Depending on where the attack occurred, dog owners may be required to abide by different regulations affecting the care and control of their pets.
 A competent, experienced dog bite attorney can help establish what laws are applicable in your case, and help you build your case more effectively.

 Some jurisdictions treat the problem of aggressive dogs differently.
 It is essential to understand how the local laws define and treat these issues before moving forward with your case.

 Because dog bite cases can vary so greatly depending on the location of the attack, the circumstances surrounding it, the extent of the injuries, and other factors, it is essential that dog bite victims have competent legal representation to help them navigate the complexities of their case.

-To speak to an attorney with experience in dog bite litigation, call Long & Long today at (251) 432-2277 and schedule your free, no-obligation consultation.
+To speak to an attorney with experience in dog bite litigation, call The Long Brothers today at (251) 432-2277 and schedule your free, no-obligation consultation.
 Our firm serves clients in Mobile and Baldwin County, Alabama.